 Artists United has pleaded for some time to abandon this restrictive interpretation and to make it possible for artists to sit on the board of directors a an artistic non-profit organization.

-- Prove the benefit rule (officially called Neutralization Rule, often referred to as the Artists Status).
+- Prove the Neutralization Rule (often referred to as the Artists Status).

 - The unemployment benefit fee is organized in periods.
 The first period lasts 12 months.
 (This first period is subdivided into 3 subphases with a slight decrease in the amount).